uhppoted/uhppoted-mqtt/documentation/greengrass/README.md

 The basic requirements are:

+1. A Greengrass service role with the permissions required to deploy and manage Greengrass devices.
-1. An IAM policy with the necessary permissions required to create, configure and run a Greengrass 'core' device with a _Moquette_ MQTT broker.
+2. An IAM policy with the necessary permissions required to create, configure and run a Greengrass 'core' device with a _Moquette_ MQTT broker.
-2. An IAM group with the necessary policies and permissions for users needed to create and run the devices.
+3. An IAM group with the necessary policies and permissions for users needed to create and run the devices.
-3. An IAM user to use for creating, configuring and running the Greengrass devices.
+4. An IAM user to use for creating, configuring and running the Greengrass devices.

 More detail can be found in [HOWTO:Greengrass IAM](https://github.com/uhppoted/uhppoted-mqtt/blob/master/documentation/greengrass/IAM.md) for those unfamiliar with IAM or needing more detail, but essentially you want to end up with: